 Private Placements and Private Equity

+Any deviation from these due diligence requirements can form the basis of a cause of action for, among other things, breach of contract, breach of fiduciary duty and negligence.
+Failed due diligence may also cause the brokerage to make misrepresentations and omissions in connection with an offering.
 The Wolper Law Firm has extensive experience handling claims involving private placements and private equity investments.
 If you have lost money investing in these or similar securities, please contact the Wolper Law Firm for a free consultation and case evaluation.